grantcurell/chinese_studies/问题/jack_video.md

 ![](2020-12-30-08-28-14.png)

 褶子 - the top of dumpling
-He's saying that the meet is inside the dumpling (you can't judge a book by its cover)
+He's saying that the meat is inside the dumpling (you can't judge a book by its cover)

 ![](2020-12-30-08-33-12.png)